nxthxndev/Nxinjector/README.md

 # NXINJECTOR V0.0.2

-This project is an advanced DLL injector for Windows, developed in C# with a modern Windows Forms interface.
+This project is an advanced DLL injector for Windows 10,11 , developed in C# with a modern Windows Forms interface.
 It supports injecting into both 32-bit and 64-bit processes through a robust multi-architecture management system.

 Key Features